oracle-samples/oracle-timesten-samples/quickstart/sample_code/README.md

 # Sample Code for TimesTen Classic

-This directory contains the classic TimesTen sample-code collection.
+This directory contains the TimesTen sample-code collection.
 The samples are kept in their existing locations for compatibility with QuickStart documentation, scripts, and long-standing user workflows.
 Most of these samples will also work with TimesTen Scaleout.

 Each sample directory contains a README file with the necessary information to help you use the associated sample(s).